kyle-n/kyle-n.github.io/_posts/2021-05-28-offline-podcast-watch-apps-ranked.md

 I love listening to [comedians wax rhapsodic about *Robocop* for two-and-a-half hours](https://soundcloud.com/griffin-and-david-present/robocop), so this is a dealbreaker.

 If I'm wrong about the time limit, or there is a way around it, please let me know.
-The problem could be general sync flakiness or something else I haven't thought of.
+The problem could be general sync flakiness or something else.

 ## [Overcast](https://apps.apple.com/us/app/overcast/id888422857) | 1/5 - Barely Usable

 Overcast used to have the implementation of offline playback that fit my needs best.
 Before, I could manually start a sync, track its progress, and run when it finished.
-Unfortunately, an update last year changed that.
+Unfortunately, an update last year [changed that](https://sixcolors.com/post/2021/03/running-with-the-new-overcast-watch-app/).

 In the new system, you set a podcast or playlist to auto-sync to the Watch.
-Alternatively, you can tap a button next to an episode to sync.
+You can also tap a button next to an episode to sync.
 In theory, the Watch will download the marked episodes on wifi.
 For me, it almost never did.

-Maybe this is from having a now old, creaky wifi Series 3 Watch.
+Maybe this is because I have a creaky, slow Series 3 Watch.
 Maybe I was doing something wrong.
 I could not figure it out.

 Positives: